Why business license compliance matters

 - Local licenses and filings.
-Various local jurisdictions, such as cities and counties, typically impose licensing requirements on a wide variety of businesses.
+Local jurisdictions, such as cities and counties, typically impose licensing requirements on a wide variety of businesses.

-Licensing, registration, and permit requirements vary by locality, as well as by the type of business or activity within a locality.
+Licensing, registration and permit requirements vary by jurisdiction, as well as by the type of business or activity within a locality.
 The procedures for complying with assorted licensing requirements also vary among states and municipalities.

-Business license compliance for new businesses.
-Businesses that have to collect sales and use tax have to comply with registration, license, or permit requirements from the state tax authorities.
+If your business is required to collect sales and use tax, you must comply with registration, license, or permit requirements from the state tax authorities.
 Other common business licensing requirements include: